 App Development Process

-Not following a process for building an app will dramatically impact a timeline.
+Not following an app development process for building an app will dramatically impact a timeline.
 I'd almost go as far to say that without a process, an app likely will never even make it into an app store.
 Those who have no software or creative experience in particular will be at a disadvantage (and that's why I wrote App Savvy).

 Process will not trump skills, but it can be a force multiplier for it.
 A strong process allows creativity to flourish.
 Instead of brainpower and energy being dedicated to the common, somewhat more mundane elements of an app, those items are simply known.
 They become checklists to follow.
 They are formulaic, so that the special parts of the app and key features can really be sharpened.